ufal/neuralmonkey/README.md

 __Neural Sequence Learning Using Tensorflow__

-The _Neural Monkey_ package is supposed to provide a higher level abstraction for sequential models, most prominently in Natural Language Processing (NLP) built over [TensorFlow](http://tensorflow.org/).
-It should be used for fast prototyping sequential models in NLP which can be e.g. for neural machine translation or sentence classification.
-The higher-level API enables work with standard building blocks (RNN encoder, RNN decoder, multi-layer percetpron) as well as simple adding new building blocks implemented directly in TensorFlow.
+The _Neural Monkey_ package provides a higher level abstraction for sequential models, most prominently in Natural Language Processing (NLP), built on [TensorFlow](http://tensorflow.org/).
+It can be used for fast prototyping of sequential models in NLP which can be used e.g. for neural machine translation or sentence classification.

+The higher-level API brings together a collection of standard building blocks (RNN encoder and decoder, multi-layer percetpron) and a simple way of adding new building blocks implemented directly in TensorFlow.

 ### Usage